Backup, Restore & Failover

 - Configure a standby server for fault tolerance.

-To backup your system, you will need to decide where, what and when to backup your PBX.
+To backup your system, you need to decide where, what and when to backup your PBX:

-To take backups, the services will not need to be stopped.
-Nonetheless we recommend doing it at off peak hours.
+During backup or restore operations 3CX services need to be stopped, so we recommend doing it at off-peak hours.

 Step 1: Configure a Location to Store Backups

-- Select the location type and configure accordingly:
+- Click on “Location” to select the backup location type and configure accordingly:

-- “FTP” - Requires a path to the FTP server and a username and password for the account that has rights to access the FTP folder.
+- “FTP” - requires a path to the FTP server and the account username and password with rights to access the FTP folder.

 Step 2: Create a Backup

-- Select the items you would like to backup.
+- Select the items to include in the backup.

-- Click the “OK” button to start the backup immediately.
-Once the backup completes click “Close.”
-The new backup details will appear in the backup repository window.
+- Click “OK” to start the backup immediately and get notified via email to the admin’s address when the backup completes.
+The new backup appears in the backup repository window.

 - Choose what to backup and then choose between “Daily” or “Weekly” specifying the time.